JayanAXHF/Quizzical/README.md

 # Getting Started

 This app is a app that gives the user a n-question trivia.
-It impliments user authentication with firebase
+It impliments user authentication with firebase.

 # Pakages Used